Chris Young (singer): 2017–2018: Losing Sleep and Grand Ole Opry induction

 His sixth album's first single, "Losing Sleep" was released to country radio on May 12, 2017.
 Young announced the album was also titled Losing Sleep on August 23, 2017.
 It reached number one on the Country Airplay on February 10, 2018.
 The album's second single was "Hangin' On".

 On August 29, 2017, Young was invited by country legend Vince Gill to become a member of the Grand Ole Opry.
 He was officially inducted by Brad Paisley.

-2019–present: Famous Friends
+2019–2024: Famous Friends and Young Love & Saturday Nights

 Young released "Raised on Country," the lead-off single to his seventh studio album, in January 2019.
 The album's second single, "Drowning," was released on September 23, 2019.
 "Famous Friends," featuring Young's friend Kane Brown, was released on November 20, 2020, as the album's third single.
 The album, also titled Famous Friends, was released on August 6, 2021.

 "At the End of a Bar", featuring Mitchell Tenpenny, was released on September 13, 2021, as the album's fourth single.

+In 2023, Young released the singles "Looking for You" and "Young Love & Saturday Nights".
+His ninth album Young Love & Saturday Nights was released on March 22, 2024.

+2024–present: Black River Entertainment and I Didn't Come Here to Leave

+In December 2024, it was announced that Young had signed with Black River Entertainment after leaving his longtime record label RCA Nashville.
+He released his first single under the label, "Til the Last One Dies", in April 2025.
+On July 8, 2025, Young announced his tenth album I Didn't Come to Leave and released the title track.
+The album was released on October 17, 2025.